PrismLibrary/Prism-Samples-Forms/UsingEventAggregator/README.md

 }
 ```
 ### Platform Subscriptions
-To subscribe to an event published in Xamarin.Forms app at the platform level, resolve the `IEventAggregator` from the `Xamarin.Forms.App()` instance before loading it.
+For events that need subscription at the platform level, resolve the `IEventAggregator` from the `Xamarin.Forms.App()` instance before loading application.

 ### iOS
 After initializing the Xamarin.Forms app in `FinishedLaunching()` method of `AppDelegate.cs`,